MartinThoma/ics-parser/README.md

 If you use it for another software project, please let the information / links to this project in the files.

-It is hosted at http://code.google.com/p/ics-parser/ and PEAR coding standard is used.
+It is hosted at https://github.com/MartinThoma/ics-parser/ and PEAR coding standard is used.

+**This project will not be continued. [johngrogg/ics-parser](https://github.com/johngrogg/ics-parser) is based on this project, but still supported and a few features were added.**

 ## Requirements